 Some attempt to trade both but a high level of experience and great skill set is definitely required.
-Read here a great article how to check if your investment is backed by the right strategy. https://tradingstrategyguides.com/is-your-investment-backed-by-the-right-strategy/
+You can also read the article on how to check if your investment is backed by the right strategy.

 For most traders, the best value for your money and your risk is catching impulsive moves.
 Why?